kliewkliew/scala-shopping-client/README.md

 An example is available in `Application.scala`.

 ## Implementation Details
 Http requests execute asynchronously using `Future`s and the `Spray` framework.
 Clients are composed of mixin `trait`s.
+Requests are pushed through pipelines and the response is mapped to results.